 If you ask a Bible scholar what to read when you want to know about right living, he would probably point to the wisdom books of the Bible: Proverbs, Ecclesiastes, Song of Songs, and Job.
 The wisdom literature is exciting because it deals directly with life.
 It can’t get more practical than the book of Proverbs for example.

 These books all deal with the concept of wisdom.
 Wisdom is an important theme in the Bible.
 You’ll not only find it in the wisdom literature but in every book of the Bible.
 The whole Hebrew Bible is meditation literature that, the longer you sit with it, gives you wisdom and insight.
 But what is wisdom?
 In our modern (and western) understanding, it often refers to intellectual knowledge.
-If someone’s wise that person is probably smart and has a lot of life experience.
-In the Bible, it has a somewhat different meaning.
+If someone is wise that person is probably smart and has a lot of life experience.
+In the Bible, wisdom has a somewhat different meaning.
 In the book of Proverbs, wisdom is described as the fear of the Lord.
 It’s a loving reverence for God that includes submission to His Lordship and the command of His word (Ecclesiastes 12:13).
 In simpler words, wisdom is trusting that God knows best which then leads to living your life according to His commands.

 - “The fear of the Lord is the beginning of knowledge; fools despise wisdom and instruction.”
 (Proverbs 1:7)